dwdas9/home/articles/SharePoint/SharePointMiniRole.md

 This freedom, and lack of guidance, gave a lot of flexibility.
 But, you had to be careful about performance issues.

-### Post-2016.
-Welcome MiniRole:
+### SharePoint 2016/2019:

 **MinRole** is just a **best combination** of services.
 Now adminstrator know beforehand, what mix is best.
-However, it's not just advice; it also makes it easy to deploy these 'best service combination'.
+It's not just advice, its shown as a radio  button during installation.

-Also, like before, you can still install 'anything anywhere' with 'Custom' MiniRole.
+Also, like before, you can still install 'anything anywhere' by clicking 'Custom' MiniRole optioin.
 This is how the new installer shows them:

 ![alt text](image-6.png)